MicrosoftDocs/data-integration/gateway-docs/service-gateway-update.md

 # Update an on-premises data gateway

 We aim at releasing an update every month for on-premises data gateways.
-Each of these updates include new features along with the latest mashup update.
+Each of these updates includes new features along with the latest mashup update.

+> [!NOTE]
+> If you are running a gateway cluster, we recommend that you update all nodes in the cluster at the same time.

 To update an on-premises data gateway: